tabpole/get-storage/docs/getting_started/install.md

     ```

 That's it!
 You have now installed "Get Storage" package in your project and can start using it to store and retrieve data.

+## Initialization

+After installing the package you must make sure to initialize `get_storage` to your main method.
+To initialize "Get Storage" into the main method of your Flutter app, you can follow these steps:

+1. Import the GetStorage package into your main.dart file by adding the following import statement at the top of the file:

+    ```dart
+    import 'package:get_storage/get_storage.dart';
+    ```

+2. In the main method of your app, before calling runApp method, call the init method of the GetStorage class to initialize the storage system:

+    ```dart
+    void main() async {
+      await GetStorage.init();
+      runApp(MyApp());
+    }
+    ```

+    The init method is an asynchronous method, so you need to use the async and await keywords to wait for the initialization to complete before running the app.

+That's it!
+You have now initialized "Get Storage" into the main method of your Flutter app and can start using it to store and retrieve data.